PreciousChicken/blog/content/posts/restic-pi-backup-nas.md

 ---
 title: "Automating restic backups from a Raspberry Pi to a WD My Cloud NAS"
 date: 2021-08-29T08:05:25+01:00
-tags: ["Linux", "Restic", "NAS", "Backup"]
+tags: ["Linux", "Restic", "NAS", "Backup", "Raspberry Pi"]
 categories: ["SysAdmin"]
 description: "How to set up automated restic backups from a Raspberry Pi to a WD My Cloud NAS"
 enableToc: true
 draft: true
 ---

 I've blogged previously on using [Deja Dup to backup Ubuntu Linux to a NAS drive](https://www.preciouschicken.com/blog/posts/deja-dup-ubuntu-backup-on-wd-my-cloud/).
 However I found using the same strategy on a Raspberry Pi did not work so well; the Pi kept on forgetting the backup password meaning it was hard to automate and encrypt backups.
-Although a solvable problem, I thought I would take a look at restic instead as a solution.
+Although a solvable problem, I thought I would take a look at restic instead as a solution to back up a [Tiddlywiki hosted on a Raspberry Pi](https://preciouschicken.com/blog/posts/tiddlywiki5-raspberry-pi-guide/).
 The article below features a how-to on how this was automated written for the [WD My Cloud NAS](https://amzn.to/2MsLti5) drive[^1] using NFS (Network File System) as the file system protocol.

 [^1]: Amazon affiliate link.